sabio-engineering/cookbook-dvelp/handbook/information-security/cryptographic-controls-policy.md

 DVELP requires all employees to have encryption enabled on their laptops, PC and mobile devices.
 There is a [self-declaration sheet](https://docs.google.com/spreadsheets/d/1DV6c4mM0YExWZbqztMBWbKUqNlQjDYSBWLHTuvpn3ls/edit?ts=5c7d50ef#gid=90742438) for devices people are using for work.
-It includes a information about the devices' encryption.
+It includes information about the devices' encryption.

 ## SSH key management

-SSH key pairs provide users with the ability to connect safely without having to use the password of the remote account.
+SSH key pairs provide users with the ability to connect to remote services safely without having to use the password of the remote account.
 This is a very useful tool if you want to connect to a remote server or push your code to the remote repository on a regular basis.

 The process of using this technology is the following: create a pair of keys, one private and one public.
 The private one stays on the machine you will connect from (usually the machine where it is created).
 The other key, the public key, is put into the remote end by the owner of that account (which